morse-simulator/morse/doc/morse/dev/services.rst

 ----------------

-A service can return any valid Python object (``None``, a string, a dictionary, a complex object...).
+A service can return any valid Python object (``None``, a string, a dictionary, a complex object, etc.).
 The serialization is left to the middleware.

 If the service call fails, you are expected to raise a